Uncovering the Allure of Lily of the Valley Scent

 Is Lily of the Valley Only a Spring Scent?

 Not at all.
-While it is strongly associated with spring, its clean, green, and subtly sweet profile makes it a beautiful choice all year long.
-In warmer months, it feels refreshing.
-In colder months, it brings a welcome sense of brightness and freshness indoors.
+Its clean, green, and subtly sweet profile makes it a beautiful choice all year long.

 What Scents Pair Well With It?